 Video produced by Wayne State University Libraries.

 These criteria apply to all periodicals (online or print).

-Written by expert(s) in the field. - information describing the author’s credentials and position
+provides author’s credentials Written by expert(s) in the field.

 Published by Associations, Research Institutes, University Presses.

-“Peer reviewed.” - the policy of experts in the field examining journal articles before acceptance for publication
+- the policy of experts examining article before acceptance for publication

 No footnotes or references.

 Written by journalists who are usually not experts in the field.

 Easy to read.
 Intended for lay audience.
 Informative and entertaining.

 contains 3 Scholarly Citation Indexes: Web of Science